Advertiser Disclosure

 Bilt Blue Card — Is It Worth It?

-Most notably, the Bilt Blue Card still carries a $0 annual fee (rates & fees) but now serves as the entry-level option in Bilt’s revamped lineup.
-There are some major structural changes to the Bilt Rewards loyalty program that also impact how the Bilt Blue Card earns rewards:
+Issued by Cardless, the Blue Card (rates & fees) carries a $0 annual fee (rates & fees), serving as the entry-level option in Bilt’s revamped lineup.
+There are some major structural changes to the Bilt Rewards loyalty program that also impact how the Blue Card earns rewards:

-• Unlimited 1x points on rent and mortgage payments
+• Up to 1.25x points on rent and mortgage payments with no transaction fee

 Every $30 in Bilt Cash unlocks the ability to earn 1,000 points for housing payments.
 Let’s break this down with a clear example: